Summer stock theater: Later history

-In 1919–1920s Summer stock expanded: The Muny, St. Louis, Missouri (1919) is the nation's oldest and largest outdoor musical theater; Manhattan Theatre Colony, first started near Peterborough, New Hampshire (1927) and moved to Ogunquit, Maine; Gretna Theatre, Mount Gretna, Pennsylvania (1927) as part of the Chautauqua movement; the Cape Playhouse, Dennis, Massachusetts (1927); and the Berkshire Playhouse, Stockbridge, Massachusetts (1928).
+In the 1920s, summer stock expanded: The Muny, St. Louis, Missouri (1919) is the nation's oldest and largest outdoor musical theater; Manhattan Theatre Colony, first started near Peterborough, New Hampshire (1927) and moved to Ogunquit, Maine; Gretna Theatre of Mount Gretna, Pennsylvania (1927) as part of the Chautauqua movement; the Cape Playhouse in Dennis, Massachusetts (1927); the Berkshire Playhouse in Stockbridge, Massachusetts (1928); and The Barnstormers Theatre of Tamworth, New Hampshire (1931).

 Many of the theaters of the heyday, the 1920s through the 1960s, were in New England.
 Part of the "straw hat circuit," theaters also were in New York, Pennsylvania, and Ohio, among other states.
 (Lakewood Playhouse near Skowhegan, Maine (1901 for summer), was an earlier theater, but it was an established stock theater that had then been used as a summer venue.)

 The structure was to present different plays in weekly or biweekly repertory, performed by a resident company, generally between June and September.
 The usual fare consisted of light comedies, romances and mysteries.
 The theaters were located in rural areas.
 Touring companies would carry hand props and costumes to each venue, where sound, lights and set would be awaiting them.

 Summer stock provided a training ground for actors and inexpensive entertainment for vacationing East Coast urbanites.
 Craig Mamrick describes Louis Edmonds' early summer stock experience: "Louis spent the summer of 1949 working as part of the repertory company at the Ogunquit Playhouse in Ogunquit, Maine...
 The Ogunquit Playhouse was affiliated with the Manhattan Theatre Colony, an apprentice program that hopeful actors could attend (paying $150 for the summer) to learn their craft and observe—and possibly work with—professionals.
-Such stage luminaries as Maude Adams, Ethel Barrymore, Lilian Gish, and Ruth Gordon had trod the boards here.
+Such stage luminaries as Maude Adams, Ethel Barrymore, Lillian Gish, and Ruth Gordon had trod the boards here.
 Students took classes in acting, stagecraft, makeup, and voice, and if they were talented enough, they might be asked to appear in plays with the resident acting company."
 Additionally, many notable performers spent their summers on the circuit.
 Plays and musicals that had closed on Broadway would play the circuit.

 By 1950, there were 152 Equity companies, including the Ogunquit Playhouse and Skowhegan Playhouse in Maine; the Woodstock Playhouse and the Forestburgh Playhouse in upstate New York; Falmouth Playhouse in Massachusetts (burned down in 1994); Priscilla Beach Theatre in Plymouth, Massachusetts, and the Bucks County Playhouse in New Hope (suburban Philadelphia), Pennsylvania (established in 1939).
 The Westport Country Playhouse in Connecticut, since renovated with the support of Joanne Woodward and Paul Newman, was also part of the summer stock circuit.

 The circuit toured in Florida and the Southeast during the winter.
 Venues included the Beacham Theater in Orlando and the Royal Poinciana Playhouse in Palm Beach, Florida (closed since 2004) where performers from Bob Cummings in 1958 to Arlene Francis (1961) and Richard Chamberlain (1966) appeared.